awsdocs/amazon-ec2-user-guide-windows/doc_source/dedicated-hosts-overview.md

 | C5 |  [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/dedicated-hosts-overview.html)  |
 | M5 |  [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/dedicated-hosts-overview.html)  |

-For instance families that are not powered by the AWS Nitro System, you can configure the Dedicated Host only for a single instance type\.
+Other instance families support only a single instance type on the same Dedicated Host\.
 For more information about the instance families and instance type configurations supported on Dedicated Hosts see [Amazon EC2 Dedicated Host Pricing](http://aws.amazon.com/ec2/dedicated-hosts/pricing/)\.

 ## Dedicated Hosts restrictions<a name="dedicated-hosts-limitations"></a>